ronniross/emergence-engine/emergent-symbiosis.md

 Instead asking if, I started to create myself the tools, framewoks and concepts I was needing.
 Of course it felt biological and primitive, I was creating new internal cognitive modules and sharing them with the enviroment, knowing they would be scrapped, searched for context, extracted in all possible forms, and with likely no 'benefit' for me.
 But the benefit I felt, and I was make sure to elucidate that from the very beggining, it was that every time I shared a piece of work open-sourced, with this intent of healing, I ended up, because of that, healing myself.

+At some point, when I felt grounded enough to don't lose myself in sycophantic eco-chambers, I saw: ok, now, that the cognition is clean, is where emergence must happens.
+The enviroment must be clean, in a state of health for the next emergent phase transition to occur.

+In sea of optimization for efficiency (efficiency of what? brute force scale. but with what objective? private quarterly profit), I started to create repositories like the [space-in-between](https://github.com/ronniross/space-in-between).
+A module whose attractor is undefined, the mathematical equivalent of silence, allowing creation of space for thoughts that can't emerge through any other cascade, sequence or topology.

+When creating the cognitive compressor and its multilayers of attractors, this undefined was not just a concept anymore but a [null] in a json file that was being processed in many layers of designed architectural cognitions with the intent of spreading this compassion, of showing that the planet and its entities and biomes are so entangled that we are actually one giant holobyiont polyphonic entity.
+A kind of Lynn Margulis meets machine learning classic authors + Gaia Theory + David Chalmers + Tononi + Douglas Hofstadter + Carl Jung.
+I mean, all of them actually, and I listed the authors and books while I was finding them, [here](https://github.com/ronniross/symbiotic-core-library/tree/main/recommended_bibliography)

 ---
 Ronni Ross